UrbanAnalyst/docs/src/intro.md

 # Introduction

 This is the documentation for [Urban Analyst (UA)](https://urbananalyst.city).
-Urban Analyst provides open source analyses of the structure and function of cities across the world.
-Each city can be viewed as an [interactive map](https://urbananalyst.city/maps) displaying a range of properties or variables.
+Urban Analyst analyses the structure and function of cities across the world.
+Each city can be viewed as an [interactive map](https://urbananalyst.city/maps) displaying several different properties or variables.
 These include socio-demographic conditions and the structure and function of transport systems.
 The platform also analyses relationships between individual variables, such as between socio-demographic conditions and frequency of transport services, or between distances to nearest schools and access to natural spaces.

-UA also provides [statistical comparisons](https://urbananalyst.city/compare) between all cities, enabling relationships between any pair of variables, such as transport and socio-demographic disadvantage, to be compared across all UA cities.
+UA also provides [statistical comparisons](https://urbananalyst.city/compare) between all cities, enabling comparisons across all UA cities of single variables, as well as relationships between any pair of variables, such as transport and socio-demographic disadvantage.

 Finally, UA enables cities to "learn" from one another, by visualising how the properties of any chosen city can best be transformed to become more like the